 How Do You Strengthen Weak Knees?

 The largest joint in the body is the knee.
-Basketball players use it extensively daily as they jump, run, walk, or jump.
+Basketball players use it extensively daily as they jump, run, walk, or jump to get their Strengthen Knees For Basketball.
 It is hence highly vulnerable to pain and injury.
 A doctor may advise muscle-involved exercises to assist a patient in strengthening the muscles surrounding the knee when these things happen.

 Do These Exercises Affect The Knee Joint Directly?